-Adept at moving through the mazes of life, they unconsciously work their way around Father's standards of obedience.
-Their Mother-Boy dexterity gets them almost anything they want, and their superconscious Girlchild lets them know how to influence people, which makes them supreme schmoozers at any gathering, business or otherwise.
-They also appear to be very linear, intellectual and logical, when, in fact, they are really seeking the mysteries of the universe.
-The challenge is that Boychild wants Girlchild's magic without having to adhere to Father's rules.
+Adept at moving through the mazes of life, these Mother-Boys unconsciously work their way around Father's standards of obedience.
+Their dexterity gets them almost anything they want, and their superconscious Girlchild lets them know how to influence people, which makes them supreme schmoozers at any gathering, business or otherwise.

+They appear to be very linear, intellectual and logical, when, in fact, they are really seeking the mysteries of the universe.
+The challenge is that subconscious Boychild wants Girlchild's magic without having to adhere to Father's rules.
+He either idolizes Girlchild or seeks to tear her down through iconoclastic behavior that sets Girlchild up to fail.
+Then, subconscious Boychild gets a sense of control over God, which he enjoys.

 These Mother-Boys need to understand that Girlchild cannot be controlled or quantified.
 They also need to beware of charlatans who would take advantage of their desire to receive feedback from others.
-Further, they need to stand guard against unconscious Father criticism.
-They must stop criticizing others for things they do not like in themselves and understand that the success they are looking for will come when this happens.
-When they learn to replace Unloving Father behavior with the Loving Father's impersonality, the universe will reward them with the mystical creativity they secretly yearn for.
+To guard against their own unconscious Father criticism, they must stop criticizing others for things they do not like in themselves and understand that success will come when this happens.